morefigs/timed-count/README.md

 # timed-count

-**timed-count** provides an iterator that delays each iteration by the specified time period.
-It can be used to execute code at a precise frequency.
+**timed-count** provides an iterator that delays each iteration by a specified time period.
+It can be used to repeatedly  execute code at a precise frequency.

 **timed-count** is a good replacement for a loop that contains a call to `time.sleep`.
 It is precise, does not dependent on the loop execution time, and won't accumulate temporal drift.